Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - **Person-centered therapy**(also called client-centered therapy) Therapy in which the goal is to reach one’s potential for self-actualization.
-- **Interpersonal therapy (IPT)** Shortterm therapy that focuses on the context of current social relationships.
+- **Interpersonal therapy (IPT)** Shortterm therapy that focuses on the context of current social relationships.
--  **Group therapy**   Therapy in which people meet in a group with a therapist to discuss problems.Groups vary greatly in terms of the particular model they employ; there are psychoanalytic groups, humanistic groups, and groups corresponding to the other therapeutic approaches
+-  **Group therapy**   Therapy in which people meet in a group with a therapist to discuss problems.Groups vary greatly in terms of the particular model they employ; there are psychoanalytic groups, humanistic groups, and groups corresponding to the other therapeutic approaches
 -  **Family therapy** An approach that focuses on the family and its dynamics
 -  **spontaneous remission** Recovery